tawesoft/morph/README.md

 functions, thereby increasing our expressive power for functional programming in Go.

-For example, there's no way to write a higher order function in native Go that takes any possible function that takes a [context.Context] for its first argument, and returns a new function without this argument implemented by returning the result of calling the original function with [context.TODO].
+For example, there's no way to write a higher order function in native Go that automatically applies [context.TODO] to any possible function that takes a [context.Context] for its first argument.

 [context.Context]: https://pkg.go.dev/context#Context
 [context.TODO]: https://pkg.go.dev/context#TODO